Landkreuzer P. 1000 Ratte: Description

 Planned propulsion was by two MAN V12Z32/44 24-cylinder marine diesel engines of 6300 kW each (as used in U-boats) or eight Daimler-Benz MB 501 20-cylinder marine diesel engines of 1500 kW each (as used in E-boats) to achieve the 12000 kW needed to move the tank.
 The engines were to be provided with snorkels, also like those used by German submarines.
 The snorkels were designed to provide a way for oxygen to reach the engine, even during amphibious operations while passing through deep water.

 The Ratte′s primary weapon would have been a dual 28 cm SK C/34 naval gun turret.
-This was the same turret that was used on the German battleship Gneisenau but with one gun and its associated loading mechanism removed.
-This allowed extra accommodation of ammunition, and reduced the total weight of the tank by 50 tonnes.
+This was a turret derived from one on the damaged German battleship Gneisenau but with the centre gun and its associated loading mechanism removed.
+This allowed extra accommodation of ammunition and reduced the total weight of the tank by 50 tonnes.
 The guns used for the Ratte would have fired ammunition developed for other naval guns.
 It also included armour-piercing rounds with 8.1 kg of explosive filler, and high-explosive rounds with 17.1 kg of explosive filler.

 Further armament was to consist of a 128 mm anti-tank gun of the type used in the Jagdtiger or Maus, two 15 mm Mauser MG 151/15 autocannons, and eight 20 mm Flak 38 anti-aircraft guns, probably with at least four of them as a Flakvierling quadruple mounts.
 The 128 mm anti-tank gun's precise location on the Ratte is a point of contention among historians, most believing that it would have been mounted within the primary turret, with some others thinking a smaller secondary turret at the rear of the Ratte more logical.
 Some concept drawings exist to suggest a flexible mount on the glacis plate.
 The tank was to be provided with a vehicle bay that could hold two BMW R12 motorcycles for scouting, and several smaller storage rooms, a compact infirmary area, and a self-contained lavatory system.